-A traditional English breakfast just isn't the same without traditional British back bacon.
-Like the rest of the planet, the British love bacon, but only in Great Britain is bacon a centuries old tradition, the history of bacon involves ancient genetic pig bloodlines specific to a region, specific cuts of pork and traditional methods of smoking the bacon.
+A full English breakfast just isn't the same without traditional British back bacon.
+Like almost everyone else on the planet, the British love bacon, but only in Great Britain is bacon a centuries old cultural tradition, with a history of bacon involving ancient genetic pig bloodlines bred specifically for their bacon, a highly specific cut and regionally diverse methods of curing and smoking the bacon.

 The term 'Back Bacon' refers to a very specific cut of bacon and only vaguely to the part of the pig the pork is cut from, which is not helpful if you want to know how to cut traditional Back Bacon.

 When describing back bacon, it is helpful to describe the cut as a mixture of American bacon and Canadian bacon, because back bacon kind of looks like a mix between the two.

 The streaky bacon that the Americans love is pork 'belly' cut from the fat streaked padding on the side of the pig, in the USA this kind of bacon is practically part of their staple diet and a national obsession.
 Americans love bacon, but we feel that they take the fast food approach to producing bacon.

 In Canada they do things slightly more to our British tastes.
 They typically make their bacon from the loin of the pig, the loin is a lean medallion of meat containing little fat and providing glorious rounded slices of lean bacon which, although very tasty, falls short of what bacon can be when at its best.